Term 3 - Week 4 - 14th August, 2025

 SAVE THE DATE - SEEN

 Could you do with some no-nonsense and practical parenting advice?
 How about strategies to care for yourself so you can fully show up for your kids?
-Join us for a night at Reading Cinemas on August 19th at 7.00pm for a screening of the parenting documentary called Seen, with pre-screening supper provided from 6.00pm.
+Join us for a night at Reading Cinemas on August 19th at 7.00pm for a screening of the parenting documentary called Seen, with free pre-screening supper provided from 6.00pm.
 This has been organised by the School Association Committee as a way to bring our community together with the hope of enhancing the well-being of our families.
 The film features actual parents that everyone can relate to, including Joe Williams, a former Australian rugby player and professional boxer, openly sharing stories of how they’ve turned their families' lives around.
 Paired with a whole team of parenting experts, including Maggie Dent and Dr Billy Garvey, this makes for a night not to be missed.

 We’re also super excited to announce that Allison Davies will be a special guest on the night to speak before the film, followed by a short Q&A at the conclusion.
 Allison has worked with Maggie Dent and other professionals featured in the film.
 She is a professional in her own right, touring nationally and internationally, conducting workshops and sharing her knowledge of understanding neurodivergence and trauma-informed approaches.
 We are really lucky to have her join us.